eculler/landslide_hydromet/landslide_hydromet_paper.md

 In spite of the destructive nature of landslides, these events are challenging to forecast [@kirschbaumSatelliteBasedAssessmentRainfallTriggered2018].
 There are many sources of uncertainty that contribute to poor landslide predictions such as anthropogenic modifications to the area and the subsurface structure of the slope.
 However, perhaps the largest source of uncertainty in landslide probability estimates, is hydrologic uncertainty, here defined as uncertainty in the volume and spatial distribution of both antecedent soil moisture and precipitation during and immediately preceding the event [@chowdhuryUncertaintiesRainfallinducedLandslide2002].
 The key challenge is the wide range of values represented in different available precipitation datasets ranging across in situ observations, remotely sensed retrievals, and numerical weather prediction models.
 The goal of this chapter is to investigate the role of precipitation uncertainty, and subsequently the uncertainty in modeled soil saturation, in the uncertainty of a contributing to landslide probability.

-## Categories of precipitation measurement
+## Precipitation sensors and estimates

+### Ground-based precipitation gauges

+* Measure precipitation directly
-* Rain gauges are typically considered reference measurements because they the most direct measurement of precipitation [@tapiadorGlobalPrecipitationMeasurement2012a].
-Gauges cover a small proportion of land area and vary greatly in density, leading to poor performance in identifying extreme events that can easily miss every gauge.
-As a result, many precipitation products used gauge measurements to correct biases in higher-resolution indirect measurements.
+* Rain gauges are typically considered reference measurements because they the most direct measurement of precipitation [@tapiadorGlobalPrecipitationMeasurement2012].
+* Gauges cover a small proportion of land area and are not uniformly distributed, and so only 6.5% of the Earth's land area between $60^o$N and $60^o$S is within 5 km of a gauge [@kiddHowMuchEarth2017].
+As a result, many precipitation products used gauge measurements to correct biases in more homogeneous but indirect measurements.

-* Radar:
-* Microwave satellite
+### Ground-based radar

+* Indirect estimate of precipitation based on the return echo power from radar.
+* Unlike gauges, radar can detect variability in precipitation over an area rather than a single measurement that may not be representative.
+Radar estimates are commonly combined with gauge measurements to fill sampling voids in the gauge network [@tapiadorGlobalPrecipitationMeasurement2012].
+* Though ground-based radar can cover an area instead of a single point like a gauge, a high-density sensor network is still required for continuous spatial coverage.

+### Satellite

+* Satellite-based sensors included in the products used in this study are active and passive microwave, infrared and radar.[@kiddGlobalPrecipitationMeasurement2020]
+* Satellites can provide global, homogeneous coverage.
+However, as indirect measurements of precipitation where the relationship between the measurement and precipitation can vary by season and location, satellite products require extensive validation and calibration using ground-based methods [@tapiadorGlobalPrecipitationMeasurement2012].

+### Models

-* Numerical weather prediction
+* Numerical weather prediction is used to forecast weather conditions based on current measurements and physically-based atmospheric models.
+* Can incorporate many different types of observations and provide homogeneous and high-resolution estimates over continental scales, but nonetheless vulnerable to biases especially in conditions where the model has less skill since it is not based on current direct observations [@tapiadorGlobalPrecipitationMeasurement2012].

+## Precipitation datasets for near-real time landslide predictions

+* Low latency: landslide predictions are most useful in advance or hours after rather than weeks or months
+* Satellite products tend to capture higher-intensity precipitation [@sunReviewGlobalPrecipitation2018] that can be key in triggering landslides, particularly mudslides and debris flows [@cannonWildfirerelatedDebrisFlow2005].
+This may be due to the measurement method or the generally higher temporal resolution of satellite products.
+* Many precipitation products struggle in mountainous regions [@sunReviewGlobalPrecipitation2018], precisely where landslides are most likely to occur due to higher slopes.

 ## Precipitation product comparisons